-The Merrill Lynch opinion was addressed to the board of directors of MKS for its information and was directed only to the fairness, from a financial point of view, of the Exchange to MKS.
-The Merrill Lynch opinion did not address any other aspect of the acquisition, including the underlying decision by MKS to engage in the acquisition, and does not constitute, nor should it be construed as, a recommendation to any shareholder of MKS as to how such shareholder should vote on the proposed issuance by MKS of shares of MKS common stock in the acquisition or any other matter related to the acquisition.
+The Merrill Lynch opinion was addressed to the board of directors of MKS for its use and benefit and was directed only to the fairness, from a financial point of view, of the Exchange to MKS.
+The Merrill Lynch opinion did not address any other aspect of the acquisition, including the merits of the underlying decision by MKS to engage in the acquisition, and does not constitute, nor should it be construed as, a recommendation to any shareholder of MKS as to how such shareholder should vote on the proposed issuance by MKS of shares of MKS common stock in the acquisition or any other matter related to the acquisition.

-In addition, Merrill Lynch did not express any opinion as to the prices at which the MKS common stock might trade subsequent to the consummation of the acquisition.
+In addition, Merrill Lynch did not express any opinion as to the prices at which the MKS common stock might trade subsequent to the announcement or consummation of the acquisition.